 If you’re missing teeth, you may be familiar with the ways that this dental issue can affect everyday activities like talking, smiling, and eating.
 Unfortunately, missing teeth can lead to even larger problems, affecting your oral and overall health.
 If you’re ready to give yourself a complete smile, we have the answer!
-Dr. Brad Heim and Dr. John Carroll offer custom-made partial, full, and implant-retained dentures to give you the replacement that works best for your smile.
-Keep reading to learn more about full and partial dentures in Glastonbury, CT and which option is best for you.
+Dr. Yu and Dr. John Carroll offer custom-made partial, full, and implant dentures to give you the replacement that works best for your smile.
+Keep reading to learn more about this tooth-replacement solution, including which option is best for you.

 Partial dentures are the best denture solution for those who still have some of their natural teeth.
 Depending on the number of teeth that you’re missing and where you’re missing them, we can use a partial denture that is held in place with clasps or dental implants.
 This denture fills the gaps in your smile like putting together the missing pieces to a puzzle, which allows you to keep your remaining natural teeth intact.
 Partial dentures can come in fixed or removable options, but we will recommend the solution that works best for you after examining your mouth.